google/graphicsfuzz/gfauto/README.md

 ## Terminal

 The `Terminal` tab in PyCharm is useful and will use the project's Python virtual environment.
-In any other terminal, use `source .venv/bin/activate`.
+In any other terminal, use:

+* `source .venv/bin/activate` (on Linux)
+* `source .venv/Scripts/activate` (on Windows with the Git Bash shell)
+* `.venv/Scripts/activate.bat` (on Windows with cmd)

 You can alternatively execute the `./dev_shell.sh` script, but this is fairly slow as it checks and reinstalls all dependencies

 ## Fuzzing